 MCL 333.7333 further defines “good faith” as “the prescribing or dispensing of a controlled substance by a practitioner licensed under section 7303 in the regular course of professional treatment to or for an individual who is under treatment by the practitioner for a pathology or condition other than that individual’s physical or psychological dependence upon or addiction to a controlled substance pursuant to a prescriber’s order…” While it appears that this standard makes simple departures from the standard of care, criminal in nature, Michigan courts have significantly narrowed the conduct required to prove a violation of MCL 333.7401.

 Pharmacists, physicians, dentists, veterinarians, and other prescribers or dispensers may face criminal penalties, including jail time, for violations of MCL 333.7401 and MCL 333.7333.
-In addition to criminal penalties, prescribers or dispensers of controlled substances will face licensing sanctions from the pharmacy board, medical board, dental board, veterinary board, or other respective board which are usually handled contemporaneously with the filing of criminal sanctions.
+In addition to criminal penalties, prescribers or dispensers of controlled substances will face licensing sanctions from the pharmacy board, medical board, dental board, veterinary board, or other respective board which is usually handled contemporaneously with the filing of criminal sanctions.
 It is imperative that licensed health professionals, including physicians, dentists, and other prescribers retain an attorney highly qualified in both professional licensing and criminal law so that you can get the best advice to protect your freedom and your license.
 In addition to state criminal charges, practitioners may face federal criminal charges, or administrative action, by the Drug Enforcement Administration (DEA) pursuant to the Controlled Substances Act.

 Enacted in 1970, the main objective of the CSA was to combat drug abuse and controlling legitimate and illegitimate traffic in controlled substances .
 Only licensed medical practitioners who are registered with the DEA are authorized to prescribe controlled substances listed in Schedules II-V to patients; such prescriptions may only be issued by a practitioner who is “acting in the usual course of his professional practice,” and for a “legitimate medical purpose. ” The CSA authorizes the DEA administrator to suspend or revoke a physician’s prescription privileges upon a finding that he/she has “committed such acts as would render his/her registration….inconsistent with the public interest.”
 This is a much lower standard than the standard applicable to criminal cases.
 Thus, a practitioner could face losing their DEA privileges even though he/she is acquitted in a criminal court.